 - Your attorney will take all reasonable steps to ensure that your IRS tax obligation is reduced to the minimum permissible under the facts and circumstances of your situation.

-- Your attorney will obtain records of your account from the IRS that will indicate all earnings and tax payments reported to the IRS.
+- Your attorney will obtain records of your account from the IRS, which will indicate all earnings and tax payments reported to the IRS.

 - Your attorney will defend your IRS tax returns in an audit or at an appeal of an audit.